forcedotcom/salesforcedx-vscode/docs/_articles/ja/einstein/einstein-overview.md

 - Create _new_ Apex class files through natural language prompts.
 Apex files must already be created to trigger the command.
 - Take into account any metadata (or context) from your local project or Salesforce org.
 Generated code is determined by your prompt only.

-We plan to follow up with inline code completion and LWC code generation in the coming months.
+We plan to follow up with inline code completion and limited LWC code generation in the coming months.

 ## About Trusted Generative AI at Salesforce